-The Marquis of SALISBURY moved for a select committee to inquire into the subject of secondary punishments .- Lord GRANVILLE opposed the motion, on the ground that the House was not yet in possession of the plan proposed by Government; and that, until the House had arrived at some definite notion of the subject-matter of the proposed inquiry, it would be useless to appoint the committee .-- Lord STANHOPE, who had moved the appointment of a smilar committee last year, thought that the time for deliberation was past and that for action come.
-He therefore joined in opposition to the desired committee.-Lord CAMPBELL agreed with the opinions expressed by the last speaker, and said he looked upon transportation as the only punishment which affords a reasonable chance of reformation to the criminal.
-He also painted a gloomy picture of the lawless condition of the country, and seemed to regard with some admiration the penal laws of the reign of Henry VIII., when all who stole to the value of twelvepence were "strung up."-Earl FITZWILLIAM ridiculed this speech, and said it was "a satire on the Legislature of the country."
-We must begin by teaching children to be honest, and not mercly provide punishment.-Viscount DUNGANNON supported the motion .- Lord RAVENSWORTH, who had a notice on the paper to call the attention of the House to the necessity hich existed for the formation of a harbour of refuge on the north-eastern coast, for the protection of shipping difference in the details being improvements of the and commerce, and to suggest the employment of convict labour in the construction of the same, mentioned that two deputations, consisting of very influential gentlemen engaged in commerce, had waited upon the Government and pointed out the necessity of such a harbour of refuge.
-He (Lord Ravensworth) thought that convict labour might be employed on this as well as other public works; and he read from a letter of Lord Wensleydale in support of this opinion .-- Lord STANLEY or ALDERLEY said the Government was not prepared to enter upon works of that nature, the expense of which would be more than could be met,--Lord VIVIAN thought no works could be of more utility .- The motion was then negatived without a division.
+The Marquis of SALISBURY moved for a select committee to inquire into the subject of secondary punishments .- Lord GRANVILLE opposed the motion, on the ground that the House was not yet in possession of the plan proposed by Government; and that, until the House had arrived at some definite notion of the subject-matter. of the proposed inquiry, it would be useless to appoint the committee .- Lord STANHOPE, who had moved the appointment of a smilar committee last year, thought that the time for deliberation was past and that for action come.
+Ile therefore joined in opposition to the desired committee,-Lord CAMPBELL agreed with the opinions expressed by the last speaker, and said he looked upon transportation as the only punishment, which affords a reasonable chance of reformation to the criminal.
+He also painted a gloomy picture of the. lawless condition of the country, and seemed to regard. with some admiration the penal laws of the reign. of Henry VIII., when all who stold to the value of twelvepence were "strung up."-Earl FITZWILLIAM ridiculed this speech, and said it was "a satire, on the Legislature of the country."
+We must begin by. teaching children to be honest, and not, merely provide. punishment.-Viscount DUNGANNON supported the moin a bill further to provide for the mode of securing and, tion.-Lord RAVENSWORTH, who had a notice on the paying fixed incomes to ecclesiastical corporations, paper to call the attention of the House to the necessity which existed for the formation of a harbour of refuge on the north-eastern coast, for the protoction of shipping and commerce, and to suggest the employment of conviet labour in the construction of the same, mentioned that two deputations, consisting of very influential gentlemen ongaged in commorco, had waited upon the Government and pointed out the necessity of such a harbour of refuge.
+He (Lord Ravensworth) thought that convict labour might be employed on this as well as other public works; and he read from a letter of Lord Wensleydale in support of this opinion .-- Lord STANIEY on Andenney said the Government was not prepared to enter, upon, worlds, of that nature, the expense of which would be more than could be met -- liord VIVIAN thought: no works, could be of: more utility.- The motion was then negatived without a division.

-with their knowledge.
+Italian possessions; that the English Government Aberdeen's) was privy to the fact, and gave its warm approbation and cordial concurrence; and that the treaty had been largely and extensively acted upon with their knowledge.
 He took great credit to himself for having, eight years ago, asserted that a guarantee had been given in the Treaty of Vienna by Great Britain to Prussia of her Saxon provinces-an assertion which was afterwards proved to be correct, though Lord Palmerston, then the Foreign Secretary, denied the fact.
-If he (Mr. Disraeli) were furnished with the foreign correspondence of December, 1854, and January, 1855, he could equally prove his present assortion.
-He must not, however, be understood as objecting to the secret treaty which he alleged to exist : on the contrary, he thought its provisions wise, temperate, and conservative; but he accused the Government of protending to pursue a policy which in secret they were contradicting.
+If he (Mr. Disraeli) were furnished with the foreign correspondence of December, 1854, and January, 1855, he could equally prove his present assertion.
+He must not, however, be understood as objecting to the secret treaty which he alleged to exist: on the contrary, he thought its provisions wise, temperate, and conservative; but he accused the Government of pretending to pursue a policy which in secret they were contradicting.